 Just like any other part of Nepal, Annapurna Base Camp has four seasons.
 They are Summer, Spring, Winter, and Autumn.
 These seasons fall in different months and have their unique climatic conditions.

 The climatic conditions of Annapurna Base Camp depend upon various factors like the number of sunshine hours, the maximum and minimum temperatures, wind speed as well as precipitation.
-Let us take a look at all these factors in detail to see which month will be the most comfortable one for you to travel.
+The best time trek Annapurna base camp is during autumn season.
+Let us take a look at all these factors in detail to see which is the Best Time to Trek Annapurna Base Camp.

 Summer Season in Annapurna Base Camp